-A list of all calculated values functions can be found in our Calculated Values Guide story for the moment, and each will eventually have its own Knowledge Base article with information on how you can implement the function and example use cases for them.
+Each calculated function has its own Knowledge Base article which you can access to discover more information on how you can implement the function and example use cases for them.
 Some of these functions are SharpCloud specific, while some will be familiar from other tools.

 You can think of calculated values a bit like special attributes.
 Usually, calculations will reference one or more of a story’s existing attributes to return a new value.

 Before an attribute can be referenced in a calculation, an attribute code is required.
 Attribute Codes are alphanumeric reference codes you assign to a given attribute with a maximum length of 20 characters.
 Any combination of numbers and letters can be used (as long as it doesn’t already exist).

 You can add an attribute code in the story setup window as shown below.
 Simply click into the Code field and enter your attribute code:

 Once a code has been assigned, you can then use that code as reference in any calculated value.

 To add a calculated value, you will need to go to the Story Setup and depending on whether you want the calculation to be run for Items or Relationships, navigate to the Calculations sub-tab in their respective tabs as shown below: